svaksha/devya/README.md

-# devya
+# DEVYA

-Development sandbox and random WIP code ...
-Don't use!
+Development sandbox and random WIP code snippets that I find useful.

+__Note:__ Don't use these without testing if it works!

 ----